MeghanW23/cohenlab_neurofeedback/README.md

 - **FSL Installation**: [FSL](https://web.mit.edu/fsl_v5.0.10/fsl/doc/wiki/FslInstallation.html) must be installed on your machine for brain registration, visualization, and analysis.
 - **XQuartz Installation**: [XQuartz](https://www.xquartz.org/) must be installed to enable X11 forwarding for graphical applications.
 - **E3 Access**: Ensure you have access to the Enkefalos-v3 Cluster (E3) at Boston Children’s Hospital, which is a centrally administered secured high-performance computing (HPC) cluster dedicated to research computing and computational studies on both patient health information (PHI) and non-PHI data.
 You must have access to the Boston Children's Hospital VPN and have a valid CHID to access.
-- **Sambashare Mount**: Users must create a sambashare mount on their local machine to facilitate DICOM data transfer from the MRI and the user's machine.
+- **Sambashare File Server**: Users must create a [sambashare file server](https://ubuntu.com/tutorials/install-and-configure-samba#1-overview) on their local machine to facilitate DICOM data transfer from the MRI and the user's machine.
 - **Dual Monitors**: It is recommended to work with two monitors, as our tasks treat the MRI's screen, which projects tasks and videos to in-scanner participants, as a second monitor.

 ## Setup